hibiken/react-places-autocomplete/README.md

 Required: `false`
 Default: `true`

 You can enable/disable Airbnb style soft autocomplete in the input field.
+(NOTE: This feature is not supported in mobile browsers)

 #### classNames
 Type: `Object`,